redhat-best-practices-for-k8s/test-network-function/README.md

 Optional arguments are:

 * `-k` gives a path to one or more kubeconfig files to be used by the container to authenticate with the cluster.
 Paths must be separated by a colon.
+* `-i` gives a name to a custom TNF container image.
+Supports local images, as well as images from external registries.

 If `-k` is not specified, autodiscovery is performed.
 The autodiscovery first looks for paths in the `$KUBECONFIG` environment variable on the host system, and if the variable is not set or is empty, the default configuration stored in `$HOME/.kube/config` is checked.